dbarton-uk/christmas-market/README.md

 total cost of the shortest path and the hops of the shortest path stored on the relationship.
 Some optimization is achieved by ensuring the shortest path between a pair of nodes is only calculated in one direction.

-Running the following query give us the information calculated in Step 1.
+To get a picture of the result of Step 1, running the following query give us the output of step 1.

 ```cypher
 WITH  [109, 24, 169, 89, 32, 184, 181, 19] AS selection